Drew Ferguson (soccer)

-Drew Ferguson is a former Canadian soccer player.
+Drew Ferguson is a Canadian former soccer player.
 He was born in Powell River, British Columbia, Canada on November 9, 1957.

 Early life

 He began playing soccer when he was five years old with the Powell River Lions.
 He also excelled in track and field, setting a record running the fastest mile for a 10-year-old in the world at 5:33.34.
 When he was 15, he participated in a soccer camp, where Jack Charlton was a guest coach, who brought him to train with Leeds United, and lived with him.

 Club career

 Ferguson received initial attention during the 1977 Canada Games where he scored in the final championship game.
 He started his North American Soccer League career with a single appearance for the Vancouver Whitecaps in 1978, but went on to appear in 80 games for the Edmonton Drillers from 1979 to 1982.